-Ben Feller is a Managing Director at Mercury, where he leads media strategy.
+Ben Feller is a Partner at Mercury, where he leads media strategy.
 An award-winning writer, Ben offers strategic counsel on communications after a 20-year journalism career in which he distinguished himself as one of the finest reporters in the nation.

 Ben specializes in crafting powerful messaging for corporations, universities, foundations and leaders, and in managing complex, fast-moving challenges.
 He has a rich understanding of how the news media works and how to shape a communications strategy that delivers real results.